 George's record in 1924 includes winning the Low Medal competition at the California State Open played at Los Angeles Country Club; the Flintridge CC Invitational; the Los Angeles City Championship on the Harding course at Griffith Park (returning the cup later because he couldn't play in the weekend matches); at Rancho Golf Club where he won the Rancho Invitational; again at LACC where he won Low Medal honors in their Invitational; the Wilshire Invitational and the Brentwood Invitational.

-In October, at the Merion Cricket Club in Pennsylvania, George was defeated in the final match of the 1924 U.S. Amateur Championship by Bobby Jones, beating George 9 and 8, who went on to win the first of his five titles.
-Although most of Von Elm's approach shots were pin seekers, the Atlanta lad's unbeatable putter was running white hot in the morning round and couldn't be matched as a gallery of 5,000 fans witnessed the contest.
+In October, at the Merion Cricket Club in Pennsylvania, George was defeated in the final match of the 1924 U.S. Amateur Championship by Bobby Jones, who beat George 9 and 8, and went on to win the first of his five U.S. Amateur titles.
+Although most of Von Elm's approach shots were pin seekers, the Atlanta lad's unbeatable putter was running white hot in the morning round, and couldn't be matched as a gallery of 5,000 fans witnessed the contest.

 In 1925, George won the Northern California Amateur Championship title; the Southern California Amateur Championship at Los Angeles County Club by the largest margin of victory in SCGA match play history, 12 and 10 over Norm Macbeth, a record that remains today; and the La Cumbre Invitational tournament.
 In September, he traveled back east only to lose again to Bobby Jones, 7 and 6 in a semi-final match for the 1925 U.S. Amateur Championship, played at Oakmont CC.
 Bobby Jones claimed his second title in a row.